Director: Damien LeVeck

 Review:

 For the most part, this was a solid enough genre effort.
-One of it’s better aspects is the rather fun way in which this takes the idea of their trickery and production quality into a seemingly enjoyable exorcism show.
+One of its better aspects is the rather fun way in which this takes the idea of their trickery and production quality into a seemingly enjoyable exorcism show.
 With the behind-the-scenes look that we’re given here, ranging from the film-quality rigs and setups that are used to trick audiences into thinking they’re friends are genuine people in need of exorcisms, the acting classes they go through and the research that goes into the sort of production they’re attempting, this gives off quite an intriguing look at what they’re attempting to pull off with their show.
-Some of it’s inherently funny and charming how they pull it off to the point of being as popular as they are as well as the obvious product placement that’s a sure sign of the fakeness they’re providing.
+Some of it’s inherently funny and charming how they pull it off to the point of being as popular as they are, as well as the obvious product placement that’s a sure sign of the fakeness they’re providing.

 There are a few slight problems with this one.
-One of the biggest issues is the seemingly random manner in which the possession takes place as there's little build-up or notice about what's going on.
-As it's so last-minute how she's supposed to take on the role, she seems to have no preparation for what's going on and how to deal with what they're trying to accomplish so when she seems to go possessed there's no real connection to what's going on.
-They have no real natural reaction as everything is immediately haywire so there's nothing about what happens that feels realistic.
+One of the biggest issues is the seemingly random manner in which the possession takes place, as there's little build-up or notice about what's going on.
+As it's so last-minute, how she's supposed to take on the role, she seems to have no preparation for what's going on and how to deal with what they're trying to accomplish, so when she seems to go possessed, there's no real connection to what's going on.
+They have no real natural reaction as everything is immediately haywire, so there's nothing about what happens that feels realistic.
 Likewise, some of the CGI during the finale is a little unnatural and comes off as too cheesy for this type of effort, but otherwise, this one has a lot to like.

 Overview: ****/5

-Far more fun than expected and featuring some enjoyable elements to it, this one manages to have a lot to like that manages to hold it up over it’s few minor flaws that don’t really hold it back to much anyway.
+Far more fun than expected and featuring some enjoyable elements to it, this one manages to have a lot to like that manages to hold it up over its few minor flaws that don’t really hold it back too much anyway.
 Give this a look if you’re a fan of these possession or supernatural-themed genre efforts, while those who aren’t into this style at all should heed caution.

 Comments